Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The book of Acts clearly reveals that the Messiah's apostles continued keeping the feasts of YEHOVAH after the New Testament Church of YEHOVAH God began in A.D.
 31. Notice, for example, the celebration of Pentecost in Acts 2 and the keeping of the Days of Unleavened Bread in chapter 12, verses 3 and 4.

-But did Paul, the apostle to the gentiles, also keep YEHOVAH's feasts?
+But did Paul, the apostle to the gentiles (northern 10 tribes in dispersion), also keep YEHOVAH's feasts?

 It was Paul who was observing the Feast of Pentecost, an annual Sabbath, mentioned in Acts 16:13 and 20:16.
 Paul and his company also observed the Days of Unleavened Bread (Acts 20:6), and he kept the Day of Atonement ("the fast") mentioned in Acts 27:9.

 But did Paul ever keep the Feast of Tabernacles?
 He certainly did.